 There is one on every major city street corner, in every shopping center, airport, and highway rest stop.
 I’ve even seen multiple shops set up on a single Manhattan block.
 I can fill up my Nalgene with water, grab a hot cup to go, and have a pleasant, private poop before getting back into a car for the next five-hour block.

-Maybe they are an evil corporate company, but this evil demon coffee chain has a reward program that gifts me a free drink on my birthday every year, not to mention I get a 10 cent discount if I bring in my own filthy, crusty, unwashed coffee mug that has sand residue on the bottom of it.
+As much as we all love to hate corporate America (especially those who don’t actually know what a cappuccino is or has made-up beverage sizes), Starbucks has remained consistently convenient over the years.
+Maybe they really are an evil corporate company, but they also have a reward program that gifts me a free drink on my birthday every year, not to mention I get a ten-cent discount for bringing in my own filthy, crusty, unwashed mug.
 They’ll even rinse it out with hot water with a smile if you ask them to nicely enough.
 That doesn’t seem too evil to me.

 Starbucks did not sponsor this post.
 I was really just hoping to get a free bag of beans and maybe an Instagram shoutout tbh.